Page updated 29 May 2023

 Parent’s Leave forms part of a suite of family-friendly initiatives available in UCD.
 These initiatives support a more equitable sharing of parental caring duties by enabling eligible employees to take time off from work around the birth or adoption of their child, or the child of their spouse or partner.

 Parent’s leave is a statutory entitlement for parents introduced under the Parent’s Leave and Benefit Act 2019 and applies to births/adoptions that take place on or after the 1 November 2019.
-It aims to let working parents spend more time with their baby during the first year following the birth or adoption of the child.
+It aims to let working parents spend more time with their baby during the first two years following the birth or adoption of the child.

 From July 2022 Parent’s Leave has been enhanced as follows;

 - Total period of Parent’s Leave is 7 weeks

 - The period in which the leave and benefit can be taken has increased to anytime up to two years from the birth or adoption of the child (Under the Family Leave and Miscellaneous Provisions Act 2021).

 Taking Parent’s Leave

 Parent’s leave will apply to births / placements that take place on or after the 1 November 2019.
 An employee who is a relevant parent may avail of seven weeks parent’s leave in total which must be taken in blocks of at least one week, and within the first 2 years following the birth/placement of your child.
 The leave is to enable the parent to provide or assist in the provision of care to the child specified on the Notification of Intention to take Parent’s Leave application form.

 - The leave entitlement must be taken within two years of the birth of the child, or in the case of an adoption, from the date of placement of the child.